SteeltoeOSS/Documentation/api/v4/management/health.md

 }
 ```

-> [!NOTE]
-> When using Steeltoe Connectors, Service Discovery, or Config Server in your application, the corresponding health contributors are automatically added to the service container.
-> See their corresponding documentation for how to turn them off.

 When `ShowComponents` and `ShowDetails` are set to `Always`, or when set to `WhenAuthorized` and the request is authorized, the response is more detailed:

 ```json